Contact Lindsay: lindszv [at] yahoo [dot] ca

 Lindsay Zier-Vogel is a writer, bookmaker and arts educator based in Toronto.
 She studied contemporary dance at The School of Toronto Dance Theatre, received her B.A. as an English Specialist at the University of Toronto and has completed an M.A. in Creative Writing at the University of Toronto under the advisorship of award winning novelist, Anne Michaels.

 Lindsay is also the creator of The Love Lettering Project, community arts engagement project bringing love letters to strangers since 2004.
-The Love Lettering Project has been deemed one of the 50 reasons to love Toronto by Toronto Life magazine.The project has transcended local media and has been featured in national media for the last two years, including on CBC Television’s The National, Global National News, CTV’s Canada AM, The Toronto Star, The Globe and Mail and CBC Radio’s Definitely Not the Opera and World Report.
+The Love Lettering Project has been deemed one of the 50 reasons to love Toronto by Toronto Life magazine.The project has transcended local media and has been featured in national media , including on CBC Television’s The National, Global National News, CTV’s Canada AM, The Toronto Star, The Globe and Mail and CBC Radio’s Definitely Not the Opera and World Report.
 (More press details here).
+In 2013, she received funding from the Canada Council for the Arts to take the project on a 5-city tour of the UK and in 2014, she collaborated with DreamCatcher Mentoring and with additional support from the Canada Council for the Arts, she took The Love Lettering Project on a three-city tour of Canada’s North.

 Lindsay is also a book binder and is the founding editor of Puddle Press, a limited edition book-art publishing house.
-Using new and experimental binding techniques and employing interactive, minimalist design, Lindsay’s books are currently housed in the National Library and Archives of Canada and at The Regional Assembly of Text’s lowercase gallery in Vancouver, BC.
+Using new and experimental binding techniques and employing interactive, minimalist design, Lindsay’s books are currently housed in the National Library and Archives of Canada and the University of Toronto’s Thomas Fisher Rare Books Library.

 For information on The Love Lettering Project, please click here.